• Skip to primary navigation

 Matcha comes in either ceremonial grade (the highest quality) or culinary quality (not quite as bright or clean tasting as ceremonial, but still good and more affordable).
 Either kind works for this recipe.

 Instead of coconut milk, I’m using almond milk.
-This keeps it dairy-free, vegan and keto-friendly while also making it a bit lighter than a version made with coconut milk.
+So this matcha chia seed pudding is dairy-free, vegan and keto-friendly while also making it a bit lighter than a version made with coconut milk.

-I love having it for breakfast or a snack with a side of protein (like eggs, breakfast sausage, or nuts).
+I love having it for breakfast with a side of protein (like eggs, breakfast sausage, or nuts).

 But it’s also great on its own, especially when topped with fresh fruit, nuts and/or seeds for texture and flavor.